atarikkilic/Java-ReadnWritecsv/README.md

 # Java-ReadnWritecsv

 This project read a input csv file using the CsvReader class.
-Parsed the data from the csv file to extract customers who played the songs on a particular date(02-02-2022).
+Parsed the data from the csv file to extract customers who played the songs on a particular date (Feb 02, 2022).
 Counted the number of occurrences of each customer.
-Depending on the count of occurences, wrote the updated variables to a output csv file.
+Depending on the count of occurrences, wrote the updated variables to a output csv file.

 ## Getting Started